-Within U.S. corporates, valuations improved somewhat in the first quarter, though not materially enough to alter our defensive stance.
+Within U.S. corporates, default rates remain muted, and valuations improved somewhat in the first quarter, though not materially enough to alter our defensive stance.
 Volatility remains elevated, but rising rates have improved the risk/reward on some longer duration bonds, providing for select opportunities.
 We look to add corporate names with less cyclicality and more attractive valuations versus recent history.
+We are cautious on bank loans both on relative value versus high yield as well as a broadly asymmetric risk/return tradeoff.
 Within the emerging market debt space, the Russia/Ukraine conflict and the Fed tightening cycle has changed the risk profile to the sector globally, providing us the ability to take advantage of mispriced opportunities.
 From a security selection standpoint, we continue to prefer defensive, export-oriented EM corporates with dollar revenue streams.